What is the primary use of a VM kernel port?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

 The primary use of a VMkernel port is for network services such as vMotion and NFS (Network File System) access.
-This port provides essential functionalities allowing ESXi hosts to communicate for various operational needs.
+VMkernel ports are specialized interfaces on an ESXi host that facilitate communication for various essential services, including storage access, management traffic, and VMware-specific features like vMotion, which allows the live migration of virtual machines between hosts without downtime.

 Subscribe